(Formerly known as Black Donald Road)

 - If you get to the Hydro dam at the end of the road, you missed the turn; back up about 5 minutes.

-- Southbound on this highway, watch for a big set of Hydro towers with wires crossing the road.
+- Along this highway, watch for a big set of Hydro towers with wires crossing the road.
 Soon after you ride under these wires, there’s a right turn onto a narrow paved road, with many signs for cottages and resorts.
 Turn there, onto “”Black Donald Road” or “Centennial Lake Road” (Regional Road 65).
 It’s hard to miss this turn, as it is the only right turn onto pavement on the entire stretch of road.

 About 100 metres in, turn right at the stop sign to stay on the paved road.
 Now you’ll understand why the two road names.
 Black Donald Road continues straight, as gravel.
 You are turning onto Regional Road 65, “Centennial Lake Road”.